szethh/firefly-n26/README.md

 }
 ```

+## Usage
+Go to [N26's website](https://app.n26.com/downloads), pick a date range and click on 'Download CSV'.

-Then just run the main script:
+Move it into your `watchdir` folder and run the main script:

 `python main.py`